godfrey0/resume-1/README.md

 - courses completed:
 - DevOps: Build, Deploy and Monitor 2021
 - Making Smart Contract and Blockchain 2021
-- Algotrading: Theory and practice 2021
+- Algotrading: Theory and Practice 2021
 -

 National University of Singapore